kadima-tech/experia-v10-device-tracker/README.md

       hide_if_away: False
 ```

+Note that you can store sensitive data like passwords in a separate file called `secrets.yaml`, see [Storing secrets](https://www.home-assistant.io/docs/configuration/secrets/).
 More info on how to configure/use tracked devices can be found [here](https://www.home-assistant.io/components/device_tracker/).

 ## Contributing